-Robert W. Duggan's significant ownership position may deter or prevent efforts by other companies to acquire us, which could prevent our stockholders from realizing a control premium.
+Robert W. Duggan's significant ownership position may impact our stock price and may deter or prevent efforts by other companies to acquire us, which could prevent our stockholders from realizing a control premium.

-Robert W. Duggan, is the Chairman of our Board, beneficially owns approximately 44% of our common stock outstanding as of the date of this Quarterly Report.
-As a result of Robert W. Duggan's significant ownership and position as Chairman of the Board, other companies may be less inclined to pursue an acquisition of us and therefore we may not have the opportunity to be acquired in a transaction that stockholders might otherwise deem favorable, including transactions in which our stockholders might realize a substantial premium for their shares.
+Robert W. Duggan, is the Chairman of our board of directors, and beneficially owns approximately 43% of our common stock outstanding as of the date of this Quarterly Report.
+In addition, Mr. Duggan is not subject to any contractual restrictions on his ability to acquire additional shares of common stock, and any such purchases, including purchases of equity securities in connection with the proposed rights offering or any alternative equity or equity-linked offering that we may conduct, could result in his acquisition of a majority of our common stock.
+As a result of Robert W. Duggan's significant ownership and position as Chairman of the board of directors, other companies may be less inclined to pursue an acquisition of us and therefore we may not have the opportunity to be acquired in a transaction that stockholders might otherwise deem favorable, including transactions in which our stockholders might realize a substantial premium for their shares.
+In addition, public speculation regarding Mr. Duggan, as well as our relationship with Mr. Duggan, could cause our stock price to fluctuate.